Asset manager BlackRock cuts stake in Occidental Petroleum

 The firm beneficially owned 53.69 million Occidental shares at the end of December, down 5 million shares from a year earlier.
 The stake was valued at $1.22 billion on Friday.

-BlackRock BLK.N did not immediately reply to a request for comment.
+BlackRock BLK.Ndeclined to comment.
 The firm has urged companies to prepare their businesses to live in a low-carbon environment by the middle of this century.

 Occidental Petroleum's market value sank 60% last year as oil demand and prices tumbled and debt from its 2019 purchase of Anadarko Petroleum drove losses.
 It lost $14.36 billion in the first nine months of 2020.
 Full-year results are set to be released on Feb.
 16.